SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Done
+* E Something in the lower left corner Steelmeet logo and ökk logo
+* E somehow change heigts and other that might be relevent ( temp fix )
+* E color squats white if bencher in colorWholeDataGrid funciton
+* E color whole datagrid when switching groups & opening a new spectator window
+* E benchpressers gets do do one deadlift
+* E Remove scrollbar from datagrids
+* E Center text in timers otherwise is move all the time ( new font )
+* E Datagrid in Spectator panel with excluing columns feature ( will later be in settings so the user can choose what they want to show for thier comp )
 * E Flames
 * E Removed spectatorDgFormat and renamed controlDgFormat to DgFormat to be more genereic
 * E Judge control buttons